mickyginger/angular-youtube/README.md

 ## Youtube API service
 A simple wrapper for the youtube search function, using `$q` to wrap the call in a promise.

+## $scope.$apply vs $timeout vd $scope.$evalAsync
+When using external APIs, Angular is unaware when properties on the controller have been updated. `$scope.$apply` forces Angular to update its view, however, I was getting an error `$digest already in progress.`, so I changed the call to a `$timeout([function], 0)`.

+After reading this article: [AngularJS : $apply vs $timeout vs $digest vs $evalAsync][http://www.codingeek.com/angularjs/angular-js-apply-timeout-digest-evalasync/] I changed it to `$scope.$evalAsync()`.

+I'm still not 100% on what's happening here, and welcome any input.